snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

   - At lower pressures, gas flow is in the molecular or transitional regime, where wall interactions and flow uniformity become more important.
   - At higher pressures (several Torr and above), viscous flow dominates, and turbulence or mixing can be more pronounced.

+Base Pressure: Below 500 mTorr
+- It is standard to evacuate the ALD chamber to a base pressure as low as possible—ideally below 500 mTorr (0.5 Torr)—to remove contaminants and residual gases.

 Turbulence vs Laminar Flow
     - Turbulence increases mixing and can cause non-uniform deposition or unwanted reactions.
     - **Laminar flow is preferred for controlled, predictable gas delivery and uniform film growth**